 There are two basic steps to installing sendmail.
-The hard part is to build the configuration table.
+First, you have to compile and install the binary.
+If sendmail has already been ported to your operating system that should be simple.
+Second, you must build a run-time configuration file.
 This is a file that sendmail reads when it starts up that describes the mailers it knows about, how to parse addresses, how to rewrite the message header, and the settings of various options.
-Although the configuration table is quite complex, a configuration can usually be built by adjusting an existing off-the-shelf configuration.
-The second part is actually doing the installation, i.e., creating the necessary files, etc.
+Although the configuration file can be quite complex, a configuration can usually be built using an M4-based configuration language.

 The remainder of this section will describe the installation of sendmail assuming you can use one of the existing configurations and that the standard installation parameters are acceptable.
-All pathnames and examples are given from the root of the sendmail subtree, normally /usr/src/usr.sbin/send-mail on 4.4BSD.
+All pathnames and examples are given from the root of the sendmail subtree, normally /usr/src/usr.sbin/sendmail on 4.4BSD.